POWER ELECTRONICS - 2020/1

 Module code: EEE3026

-Expected prior learning: Modules EEE2033 – Electronics III: Circuits, Control and Communications (5-elC), and EEE2038 – Electronics IV: Electronics and Power Systems (5-epw), or equivalent learning.
+Expected prior learning: Modules EEE2033 – Electronics III: Circuits, Control and Communications, or equivalent learning.
 Knowledge of linear systems and of the basics of control engineering is particularly helpful.

 Module purpose: This module aims to develop a better understanding of power semiconductor switching devices and various power converters.
 A detailed analysis of power converters like AC to DC phase controlled rectifiers, AC to AC, DC to DC converter & Pulse Width Modulated (PWM) inverters will be provided.
 In order to develop a broader understanding of this subject, a few domestic & industrial applications will be taught in this module.